wesleyh-dev/The-Lone-Red-Mage/README.md

 # The-Lone-Red-Mage

-A native Windows adventure game that I designed and built as an Instructor at a video game development and engineering summer camp.
+A native Windows adventure game that I designed and developed as an Instructor at a video game development and engineering summer camp.
+Just download the executable and give it a try!
+It is somewhat difficult to say the least...